lyonbros/composer.js/docs/intro.md

 This allows models to know nothing about rendering or the view, and allows the view to not worry about what models to notify if data changes.
 The controller is the piece that ties the two together.

-## Eventing

-By far the most important piece of Composer is eventing.
-An event is an action.
-It could be a user clicking a button in a view.
-It could be a model getting new data added to it.
-It could be a collection removing a model.

-Events are what tie everything in Composer together.
-A model doesn't know what views it's being rendered in and how to re-render them.
-It doesn't care.
-It just fires a `change` event and any controllers that are listening will re-render by themselves.

-This way of thinking, although it takes some getting used to, allows for very complex applications that are highly modular and maintainable.

-Every object in Composer extends the [event](/composer.js/docs/event) class, giving them all the same eventing abilities.